 - Enjoy!
 You can drink this right away, or let it chill in the fridge until you’re ready to serve it.

 I use pitted Medjool dates to sweeten this hemp milk recipe, but you can use maple syrup, if you prefer.
 There will be less to strain out that way!

 How long does hemp milk last?
 You can store it in the fridge for up to 5 days.

 Since this recipe has no preservatives or stabilizers, it may separate as it sits in the fridge.
 Be sure to shake well each time you’re going to use it, to make it creamy again.

-Chocolate Hemp Milk: Try adding 2 tablespoons of cacao powder, plus 2 to 3 tablespoons of maple syrup, for a sweet chocolate drink.
+- Chocolate Hemp Milk: Add a 1/4 cup of cacao powder, plus 4 to 5 tablespoons of maple syrup, for a sweet chocolate drink.

-Strawberry Hemp Milk: Add 1/2 cup of fresh strawberries, plus 1 to 2 tablespoons of maple syrup, then strain well after you blend it.
+- Strawberry Hemp Milk: Add 1 cup of fresh strawberries, 1/2 teaspoon vanilla extract, and 1 to 2 tablespoons of maple syrup, then strain well after you blend it.
 This milk will only last 3 days in the fridge, so only make what you’ll use by then.

 - Combine all of the ingredients in a blender and blend until the hemp hearts are completely broken down, about 60 seconds.

 - Pour the milk through a fine mesh strainer or nut milk bag, to remove any pulp.
 (There won't be a lot strained out, so this is optional if you don't mind a bit of sediment in the bottom of your cup.)
 Serve right away, or store in an airtight container in the fridge for up to 5 days.

 If you try this Hemp Milk recipe, please leave a comment below letting me know how you like it!
 And if you make any modifications, I’d love to hear about those, too.